ntoll/BFD/docs/api.md

    given a namespace with the same name as their username.
 Further namespaces may be created to represent organisational units.
 Namespaces must have at least one user, and potentially many users, to act as administrators.
-They define the tags and permissions relating to tags that belong to the Namespace.
+They define the tags and the permissions relating to tags that belong to the Namespace.
 3. *Tags* - define what is annotated to objects.
 Tags belong to a parent namespace, so it's possible to understand who is annotating what within the BFD.
 Tags have a name that is unique within the parent namespace and a free text description to provide context.
-Tags can be either public (anyone can read values associated with them) or private (only whitelisted individuals can read valueas annotated with them).
+Tags can be either public (anyone can read values associated with them) or private (only whitelisted individuals can read values annotated with them).
 Furthermore, only namespace admins or those users listed in a "users" whitelist are able to use the tag to annotate values onto an object.
 Finally, tags are typed so if a tag is for storing a date-time value, an operation to use it to